ssrg-vt/popcorn-compiler/README.md

    the source folder, `make` then `make install` will recompile and reinstall.
    Note that for both HermitCore and Newlib there is two build folders, one for aarch64 and one for x86-64
-   - For pte, directly in the source folder you cna use `make` and `make install`
+   - For pte, directly in the source folder you can use `make` and `make install`